Even if you have no nursing background, you can become an advanced practice nurse through our accelerated program of pre-specialty master’s entry.

 If you have no background in nursing but you are interested in pursuing a career in advanced practice nursing without sacrificing excellence in education, entry into the Vanderbilt Master of Science in Nursing program through the pre-specialty master’s program offers you this opportunity.
 This pre-specialty year provides the foundation equivalent to the bachelor’s degree in nursing for course work in the selected nursing specialty.
 The three-semester pre-specialty year will prepare you for taking the National Council for Licensure Exam (NCLEX) to become a Registered Nurse (RN).

-The best ways to learn about the Vanderbilt School of Nursing Admissions process and requirements are to join us for Open House in October or March and to schedule an appointment with an Admissions counselor.
+The best ways to learn about the Vanderbilt School of Nursing MSN Admissions process and requirements are to join us for Open House in October or March or attend one of the weekly MSN information sessions.
+Information Sessions are on Tuesdays from 10-11am and on Fridays from 2-3pm.
+Please call the Admissions Office at 615.322.3800 or 888.333.9192 to schedule yourself for one of these sessions.
 You can get started by visiting Admissions Requirements on our website to learn more.

 Students without nursing backgrounds who apply to Vanderbilt School of Nursing must have or will have completed a bachelor’s or higher degree in a non-nursing field, which must include: